 After a stressful day at work, your dog greets you with a joyful bark and an ecstatic wagging tail.
 Your dog easily forgives you and never holds a grudge.
 For these and many other reasons, you naturally want to take your bundle of fur on all your adventures.
 This can be difficult when most national parks do not allow pets on unpaved and backcountry trails.
 To help you be able to take your dog on all your escapades, we have outlined five spectacular dog-friendly hikes in Bryce Canyon Country.

 1. Rim Trail in Bryce Canyon National Park

-Even though in Bryce Canyon National Park pets are not permitted on unpaved trails, Rim Trail is a scenic, panoramic path where pets are definitely allowed, as long as they are on a leash at all times.
+Even though in Bryce Canyon National Park pets are not permitted on unpaved trails, the 0.5 mile section of Rim Trail between Sunset and Sunrise Points is a scenic, panoramic path where pets are definitely allowed, as long as they are on a leash at all times.
 This paved trail between Sunset Point and Sunrise Point is a great way to see the breathtaking hoodoos and gain many different perspectives of the massive amphitheater.
-In 1.2 miles, this Bryce Canyon hiking trail takes you and your dog along the ridge of the amphitheater where you can see a unique variety of hoodoos of many sizes, shapes and colors.
+Being a 0.5 miles walk one-way or 1-mile out-and-back, this Bryce Canyon hiking trail takes you and your dog along the ridge of the amphitheater where you can see a unique variety of hoodoos of many sizes, shapes and colors.